BiancaTulio/DE22_SQL/README.md

 Code for getting the top 3 employees from T618 based on HireDate and Salary with Subquery Based Tables

 **Rolling_Calculations_Exercises**\
-YTD Calculation on AdventuewWorksDW FactInternetSales with Subquery Based Tables and OVER() windowed with ROWS
+YTD and R12 Calculations on AdventuewWorksDW FactInternetSales with Subquery Based Tables and OVER() windowed with ROWS